ml4wifi-devs/mapc-optimal/README.md

 ```

 where `stations` and `access_points` are lists of numbers representing the stations and access points (APs) in the
 network, respectively.
-Identifiers of the stations and APs should be unique and cover the range from $0$ to $n - 1$
-(where $n$ is the total number of nodes in the network).
-The `path_loss` is an $n \times n$ matrix representing the
+The `path_loss` is an $n \times n$ matrix representing the path loss between each pair of nodes
-path loss between each pair of nodes in the network.
-The solver returns calculated configurations and the corresponding
+in the network.
+The solver returns calculated configurations and the total throughput of the network.
+The `Solver`
-total throughput of the network.
-The `Solver` class can be further configured by passing additional arguments to the
+class can be further configured by passing additional arguments to the constructor.
+The full list of arguments can
-constructor.
-Full list of arguments can be found in the documentation.
+be found in the [documentation](...).

 Additionally, the solver can return a list of the pricing objective values for each iteration.
 It can be useful to
 check if the solver has converged.
 To do so, set the `return_objective` argument to `True` when calling the solver.